 5. Hiking through the island’s protected lands

-6. Try a traditional curanto
+6. Trying a traditional curanto

-This Chilote tradition is similar to a clambake (baked clams) but much larger (and possibly better).
+This Chilote tradition is similar to a clambake (baked clams) but much larger, and possibly better!
 A large hole is dug in the ground and the bottom is covered with red-hot stones.
-Then huge local nalca leaves are added and stuffed with mussels, chicken, sausage, potatoes (Chiloé is famous for its many species of potatoes), milcaos (a kind of potato pie) and other types of seafood.
+Then, huge local nalca leaves are added and stuffed with mussels, chicken, sausage, potatoes (Chiloé is famous for its many species of potatoes), milcaos (a kind of potato pie) and other types of seafood.
 Another layer of leaves is added to lock in the heat and steam and the whole pile is left to cook for several hours.
 Open the leaves when they are ready for an authentic chilote feast with a delicious aroma and flavor!

 7. Exploring Castro

 The capital city of Castro is Chiloe’s cosmopolitan center and the place where most people stay during their explorations of the islands.
 Here you can find the stunning Church of San Francisco: a wedding-cake-like church covered with yellow and purple siding that towers over the Plaza de Armas.
 You can also see other examples of traditional Chilote architecture, like the palafitos.
-Here is also where you’ll be able to sample some of the island’s best culinary offerings: Rucalaf, Travesia, El Mercadito, and El Cazador: Casa de Comida are several of the best, offering fresh, delicious seafood and traditional Chilote recipes.
+You’ll also be able to sample some of the island’s best culinary offerings.
+Rucalaf, Travesia, El Mercadito, and El Cazador: Casa de Comida are several of the best, offering fresh, delicious seafood and traditional Chilote recipes.
 Wander the streets, watch the tide go in and out of the channel, and soak up the local vibe!

 8. Reaching the end of the Pan-American Highway in Quellón